camel-tooling/vscode-camelk/README.md

 ![Run Menu](images/kubernetes-view-camelk-run-xml-menu.jpg)

-That launches my 'kamel' process from an XML file in the directory of the file (i.e. `kamel run --dev "filename"` or the equivalent Kubernetes rest call) or uses the Kubernetes Rest API to deploy the integration to the running Kubernetes system.
+That launches my 'kamel' process from an XML file in the directory of the file (i.e. `kamel run "filename"` or the equivalent Kubernetes rest call) or uses the Kubernetes Rest API to deploy the integration to the running Kubernetes system.

 There are two types of "output channels" providing details for the extension.